Cardiff Rugby: 1970s

-1971 however, was the year in which John, Edwards and Davies would write themselves into history.
-Davies by this time had left for London Welsh, although he would later return.
-In the spring, they were all ever-presents in Wales's first Grand Slam in 18 years, and in the summer, they were selected for the Lions tour to New Zealand, along with Cardiff teammate John Bevan.
+In 1971, Davies had left for London Welsh, although he would later return.
+In the spring, John, Edwards and Davies were all ever-presents in Wales's first Grand Slam in 18 years, and in the summer, they were selected for the Lions tour to New Zealand, along with Cardiff teammate John Bevan.
 The tour remains the only occasion where the Lions have returned victorious from New Zealand.
 All four Cardiff players started the first Test, and all except Bevan played in the other three Tests.
 Despite only playing in the first Test, John Bevan became the Lions' record try scorer (including matches against club teams) with 17.
-Barry John was given the title "King Barry" by the New Zealanders after scoring 30 of the Lions' 48 points, and in him and Edwards, Cardiff could justifiably be said to have the best two half-backs in the world.
+Barry John was given the title "King Barry" by the New Zealanders after scoring 30 of the Lions' 48 points.

 1971–72 was the first season where the WRU Challenge Cup was introduced.
 Cardiff reached the semi-final, before being beaten 16–9 at the Brewery Field by Neath, who went on to beat Llanelli in the final.
-Unfortunately in 1972 Barry John announced his decision to retire at the age of 27, not liking the celebrity status shoved on him and his family after the Lions tour.
+In 1972, John retired at the age of 27, not liking his celebrity status after the Lions tour.

-The next season was also disappointing for Cardiff, although fullback John Davies scored a club record of 209 points (in his first season for the club).
+The next season was also disappointing for Cardiff, although fullback John Davies scored a club record of 209 points in his first season for the club.
 They were soundly beaten by New Zealand 20–4, only a week after Llanelli had beaten them 9–3.
 In the Cup, they defeated South Wales Police, Mountain Ash, Ebbw Vale, Blaina and Swansea on their way to the final, but were again outclassed and lost 30–7 to Llanelli.
 In 1973–74 Cardiff reached the Cup semi-finals for the third year running, but were defeated 9–4 by Aberavon.
-Gareth Edwards however, led his country to a 24–0 win over Australia in November 1973.
+Gareth Edwards, however, led his country to a 24–0 win over Australia in November 1973.
 In 1974, Gerald Davies decided to return to Cardiff from London Welsh.
-Edwards and Davies were picked for the 1974 Lions tour to South Africa (although Davies refused to go in protest against apartheid) and Edwards started all four Tests, where the Lions went unbeaten through all 22 matches and would probably have won all their games, but in the final Test the South African referee blew the final whist four minutes early with the scores level and the Lions camped on the South African line.
+Edwards and Davies were picked for the 1974 Lions tour to South Africa (although Davies refused to go in protest against apartheid) and Edwards started all four Tests, where the Lions went unbeaten through all 22 matches, winning 21.
+In the final Test, the South African referee blew the final whist four minutes early with the scores level and the Lions camped on the South African line.